armory/documentation/_spinnaker/terraform_integration.md

 Integration authenticates itself using the PAT to interact with your GitHub repositories.
 You must create and configure a PAT so that the Terraform Integration can pull a directory of Terraform Templates from GitHub.
 Additionally, the Spinnaker GitHub artifact provider require a PAT for `tfvar` files.

-If you don't already have a PAT,  create one:

-1. Log into GitHub.
-You can use your personal account or a service account.
-2. Go to **Settings** > **Developer Settings**.
-3. Go to **Personal access tokens**.
-4. Generate a new token.
+For more information about how to generate a GitHub PAT, see [Creating a Personal Access Token for the Command Line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

+Make sure the PAT you create meets the following requirements:

-    * Give your token a distinct name and select the **repo** scope.
+* The token uses a distinct name and has the **repo** scope.
-5. Save the token somewhere secure.
-6. If your GitHub organization uses Single Sign-On (SSO), enable SSO for the token.
-    * On the **Personal access tokens** page, click **Enable SSO** for your token and authorize it for the organization that hosts the repos for your Terraform template(s) and Terraform `tfvar` files.
+* If your GitHub organization uses Single Sign-On (SSO), enable the SSO option for the organizations that host the Terraform template(s) and Terraform `tfvar` files.

 #### 2. Enabling and configuring for the GitHub Artifact Provider